WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 -Design and Layout: A visually appealing design with intuitive layouts to enhance the user experience.
 -Quiz API Integration: DaQuiz will integrate with a quiz API (Trivia API) to fetch quiz content dynamically.

 Current Situation:
 Currently, the project is in the UI design phase, nearing completion.
 The team is preparing to move on to the implementation phase.

+Goal:
+The goal of the DaQuiz project is to launch a fully functional and engaging quiz platform that provides users with an enjoyable and educational experience.
+The platform should attract and retain users by offering a variety of high-quality quizzes.

 Glossary: